 - Drama (play or scene from a play, monologue, mime)

 - Variety (includes magic acts, puppetry, clowning, tumbling/gymnastics)

 - Combination (any combination of vocal, instrumental and/or dance)

 Contestants are judged on talent, creativity, audience reception, showmanship, costume, props, and material chosen.
 Each act may have up to 4 contestants and should require 2 to 4 minutes of time.
 There is no Intermediate age category in this contest only Juniors (9-13) and Seniors (14-19).
 Members of an act must all be in the same age category (no parental or volunteer assistance).
 Acts with mixed age groups may be allowed to participate in an unofficial capacity (not eligible for awards or competition at a higher level).

 4-H presenters teach their audience “How To” do something.
 Your presentation may be on “How To” bake a cake, patch a bicycle tire, groom a horse, make an electric lamp, plant a garden, etc. (Note: Live animals may not be used.)

 Every presentation has three parts – the introduction, body, and summary.
 In the introduction, tell who you are, what your topic is, and how and why you chose your topic.
 In the body, tell and demonstrate how to do something.
 In the summary, review the main points of your presentation and ask if there are any questions.
-While posters have been the traditional visual aid- slides, tapes, transparencies, and any other means may be used.
+While posters have been the traditional visual aid- PowerPoint, slides, tapes, transparencies, and any other means may be used.
+Remember these items are to assist the presentation and should not be read as notecards.
 All work must be completed by the 4-H member.

 The presentation should be appropriate for the age and experience level of the 4-H’er and sufficient in length (time) to cover the topic.
 In most cases the time range will be: Juniors 2 – 5 minutes, Intermediates 5 – 10 minutes, and Seniors 10 – 15 minutes.